 Until the software is perfected, bicyclists should be cautious around autonomous vehicles and ride predictably.
 The ability to anticipate the intentions of other drivers, cyclists and pedestrian on the road is ultimately what distinguishes humans as the better driver—for now.

-The Washington, D.C. personal injury attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. fight to protect the rights of those injured in transportation accidents.
-We also have offices in Greenbelt, Maryland and Fairfax, Virginia.
-If you would like to speak to one of our experienced attorney, call us today and we can discuss your case.
+The Northern Virginia personal injury attorneys at Koonz, McKenney, Johnson & DePaolis L.L.P. fight to protect the rights of those injured in bicycle accidents.
+If you would like to speak to one of our experienced attorney, contact us today and we can discuss your case.